Developing Conservation Leaders and Advocates of Tomorrow

 The goal of the program is that no matter where their chosen careers lead them, e.g., lawyer, doctor, accountant, engineer, journalist, forester, wildlife biologist, etc., the CLC participants are prepared to personally influence policy and actions that will contribute to the conservation of Missouri’s natural resources.

-The program is highly regarded by state agencies and other conservation organizations and is beneficial for internship and job opportunities.
+The program is highly regarded by the Missouri Department of Conservation, the Missouri Department of Natural Resources and other conservation organizations and is beneficial for internship and job opportunities.

 Student Conservation Achievement Award -Applications due by January 31st